geeek-io/geeek-template-devcontainer/mcps/README.md

 ### Configuration Overrides for Different Environments

-To accommodate environments like GitHub Copilot that run on remote servers, you can override settings using environment variables in `var.env`.
-Variables prefixed with `COPILOT_MCP_` are used for this purpose, allowing you to maintain different configurations for local and remote execution while sharing the same encrypted secrets (`sec.env`).
+To accommodate environments like GitHub Copilot that run on remote servers, you can override settings using environment variables in `.var.env`.
+Variables prefixed with `COPILOT_MCP_` are used for this purpose, allowing you to maintain different configurations for local and remote execution while sharing the same encrypted secrets (`.sec.env`).

 ## Adding a New MCP Server